snowflakemake/prettyprint/README.md

 ## Usage

-1. **Activate the Extension**: Right click on a folder in the explorer tab and choose `Pretty Print`
+1. **Activate the Extension**: Right click on a file or folder in the explorer and choose `Pretty Print`.
 ***Alternatively***: Open the Command Palette (`Ctrl+Shift+P`) and type `Pretty Print`.
-Choose the `Pretty Print` command to activate it.  **Select Folder**: You'll be prompted to select a folder containing code and Markdown files.
-The extension will process all code and Markdown files in the folder, including sub directories.
+Choose the `Pretty Print` command to activate it. **Select File or Folder**: You'll be prompted to select what you want to print.
+The extension will process the selected file, or every code and Markdown file inside the chosen folder (including sub directories).

-2. **Markdown Conversion**: The extension will convert code files to Markdown and place them in a new folder named `print` inside the selected folder.
+2. **Markdown Conversion**: The extension converts code files to Markdown and places the generated files in a `print` folder next to your selection.
+When a folder is chosen, that folder gets the `print` directory.
+When a single file is chosen, the `print` directory is created alongside that file.

 3. **Generate HTML**: After converting the files to Markdown, the extension combines them into a single HTML file, which is saved in the same `print` folder.